 The FCC regulates radio frequency (RF) devices contained in electronic-electrical products that are capable of emitting radio frequency energy by radiation, conduction, or other means.
 These products have the potential to cause interference to radio services operating in the radio frequency range of 9 kHz to 3000 GHz.

 Almost all electronic-electrical products (devices) are capable of emitting radio frequency energy.
 Most, but not all, of these products must be tested to demonstrate compliance to the FCC rules for each type of electrical function that is contained in the product.
-As a general rule, products that, by design, contain circuitry that operates in the radio frequency spectrum needs to demonstrate compliance through the applicable FCC equipment authorization procedure (i.e., Verification, Declaration of Conformity (DoC) or Certification) depending on the type of device as specified in the FCC rules.
-A product may contain one device or multiple devices with the possibility that one, two or even all three of the equipment authorization procedures apply.
+As a general rule, products that, by design, contain circuitry that operates in the radio frequency spectrum needs to demonstrate compliance through the applicable FCC equipment authorization procedure (i.e., Supplier's Declaration of Conformity (DoC) or Certification) depending on the type of device as specified in the FCC rules.
+A product may contain one device or multiple devices with the possibility that one or both of the equipment authorization procedures apply.
 A RF device must be approved using the appropriate equipment authorization procedure before it can be marketed, imported or used in the United States.

 The following is provided to help identify if a product is regulated by the FCC and if it requires approval.
 The more difficult part, not covered in this document, is how to categorize the individual RF device or devices and determine the specific FCC rule part(s) that apply and the specific equipment authorization procedure or procedures that need to be used for an equipment authorization.
 This will require technical understanding of the product as well as knowledge of the FCC rules.
 Some basic guidance on how to obtain an equipment authorization is provided on the Equipment Authorization Page.
 The following is provided to help identify if a product is regulated by the FCC and if it requires equipment authorization.